SiddheshCodeMaster/SiddheshCodeMaster/README.md

 Not only that, but I feel privileged to be a part of the Computer Science Family.
 It is an ever-growing field and I hope that someday I will contribute to this field.

-I'm currently a final year CS student along with pursuing Specialization in Data Science from Symbiosis Institute of Technology, Pune.</h3>
+I'm currently a final year CS student along with pursuing Specialization in Data Science from Symbiosis Institute of Technology, Pune.
+I am also working as a business analyst at EasyEcom Pvt.
+Ltd., Bengaluru, Karnataka.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=siddheshcodemaster&label=Profile%20views&color=0e75b6&style=flat" alt="siddheshcodemaster" /> </p>